vldmatos/vldmatos/README.md

 I´m software developer.

-- 💚 I really like .Net and Javascript
+- 💚 I really like .Net cross platform
 - 📘 Interested in devops and microservices
-- 🌎 Contribute more to Open Source projects
+- 🌎 Kubernetes and Cloud
-- ⚽ I like soccer
-- 🎥 And also a good movie

-🔭 I am currently working on a component to be used in creating microservices on Azure Devops
+🔭 I am currently working on a component to be used in creating microservices on private repository binesty
 ## Connect
 <div align="center" style="background:#414a50; padding: 25px 0;">
     <a href="https://twitter.com/vldmatos">